 Related article Best Primer For Drywall

-Once your ceiling is primed you can go ahead and paint it using ceiling paint.
+Once your ceiling is primed, you can paint it using the right ceiling paint.

 How To Remove Popcorn Ceiling That Has Been Painted Over